-Your home’s roof sheds water, but a raindrop that starts out on the top of your roof doesn’t just encounter shingles on its way down.
+Your home’s roof is made up of more than asphalt shingles.
 There’s a series of roof components that protect your home from the rain, wind and snow.
 It is critical to understand all of the parts of a house roof in order to explain a problem to a roofing professional and understand what he or she is talking about when he or she is doing repairs.

 Of all roof components, flashing seems to be the least clear to the homeowner.
 To understand the need for flashing, think of a chimney.
 Chimneys don’t have shingles or underlayment, and they punch right through the roof decking into your home below.
 Chimneys have protection to keep water from rushing in through the top (a chimney cap); but what about the sides?
 What’s to stop water from running down the exterior of the chimney, wiggling right past the edge of the shingles, underlayment or decking and into your home?
 Flashing is the answer.

 There are many roof flashing applications.
 You will see flashing installed around other residential roof features, including:

 It’s often necessary to install flashing around a roof’s architectural features, the design elements that create the shape of the roof.
 Architectural features that need flashing include: